-Some include Rose Atoll (the easternmost of the Samoan Islands) and Midway Atoll (located near the northern end of the Northwestern Hawaiian Islands) among the PRIAs.
+Some sources include Rose Atoll (the easternmost of the Samoan Islands) and Midway Atoll (located near the northern end of the Northwestern Hawaiian Islands) among PRIA.

 The U.S. claimed most of these uninhabited islands under the Guano Act of 1856.
-In the absence of human activities, the coral reef ecosystems of the PRIAs remained undisturbed until the early 20th century.
-During World War II, the U.S. constructed and occupied military bases at Johnston, Palmyra, Wake, Midway, and Baker.
-Jarvis and Howland were also briefly occupied or utilized during the war.
+In the absence of human activities, the coral reef ecosystems of PRIA remained undisturbed until the early 20th century.
+During World War II, the U.S. constructed and occupied military bases at Johnston and, Palmyra Atolls, Wake Island, Midway Atoll, and Baker Island.
+Jarvis and Howland Islands were also briefly occupied or utilized during the war.
 With the closure of the military base at Johnston Atoll in 2004, only Wake Island remains an active U.S. military base.

-Even today, all the PRIAs have escaped coral reef ecosystem degradation caused by coastal development, associated pollutants, and major shipping lanes.
+Even today, all of PRIA has escaped coral reef ecosystem degradation caused by coastal development, associated pollutants, and major shipping lanes.
 Public entry to the islands is by special-use permit from the USFWS only and generally restricted to scientists and educators.
-Only Midway Atoll and Palmyra Atoll have serviceable runways; Baker Island, Howland Island, and Johnston no longer have functional airstrips.
+Only Midway and Palmyra Atolls have serviceable runways; Baker Island, Howland Island, and Johnston Atoll no longer have functional airstrips.

 Appearing as solitary forms in the fossil record more than 400 million years ago, corals are extremely ancient animals that evolved into modern reef-building forms over the last 25 million years.
 Continue Reading →